-Preamble

-The Secretary of Delaware Health and Social Services adopts these regulations in response to the authority vested in the Secretary by 16 Del.C.
+1.1 Preamble Preamble.
+The Secretary of Delaware Health and Social Services adopts these regulations this regulation in response to the authority vested in the Secretary by 16 Del.C.
 Ch.
 49A, The Delaware Medical Marijuana Act.
-These regulations establish the standards for the procedures for issuing a certificate of registration to qualified patients and designated caregivers.
-These regulations provide a system of permitting and inspection, as well as governing confidentiality, payments of fees, and enforcement of these rules.
+These regulations establish This regulation establishes the standards for the procedures for issuing a certificate of registration to qualified patients and designated caregivers of the Medical Marijuana Program.
+These regulations provide This regulation provides a system of permitting and inspection, as well as governing confidentiality, payments of fees, and enforcement of these rules this regulation.